 - This is a wilderness area.
 Take precautions against rattlesnakes (during the summer) and mountain lions.
 Be aware of your surroundings.

-There have been no mountain lion attacks at Casper’s Wilderness Park since 1986 (24 years ago).
-Here’s a list of the 14 verified mountain lion attacks in the state of California since 1890.
-That’s 2 attacks at Casper’s in the last 120 years.
+There have been no mountain lion attacks at Casper’s Wilderness Park since 1986 which is over 20 years ago.
+Here’s a list of the 21 verified mountain lion-human attacks in the state of California since 1986.
+That’s 2 attacks at Casper’s in the last 130 years.
 I imagine there have been more injuries and fatalities on Southern California freeways in the past 24 hours.
 I’m not trying to minimize the danger, just put it in perspective.

-- The 4 Orange County attacks (2 at Caspers and 2 at Whiting Ranch) have taken place while people are hiking or biking on the trails — not in the picnic, playground, or camping areas.
+- The 5 Orange County attacks (2 at Caspers and 3 at Whiting Ranch) have taken place while people are hiking or biking on the trails — not in the picnic, playground, or camping areas.
+All of those 5 attacks have been nonfatal, except for 1.

 - I lived in Colorado for a number years.
 Knowing how to act in mountain lion country is drilled into you there.
 Appear large.
 Don’t run.
 Keep close to children.
 Let the predator know you are not prey.
-Here is some great info from the California Department of Fish & Game: Trends in CA Mountain Lion Encounters and links to all of their information on mountain lions.
+Here is some great info from the California Department of Fish & Wildlife: links to all of their information on mountain lions.

 - Keep your eyes open.
 Go in a large group.
 Have fun, but be aware.

-- Check the official OC Parks website for special events and programs.
+- Check the official OC Parks Caspers Wilderness Park website for special events and programs, along with trail maps and brochures.

 - Recycled rubber play surface with dirt paths.

-- Bathrooms is a short walk from the playground.
+- Portable restrooms are a short walk from the playground.
 The day use parking is on a meadow loop.
 The playground is at the entrance of the loop.
 The bathrooms are at the far end of the loop.

 - Picnic tables dot the meadow area.
 Some are covered and equipped with super-sized barbecues for large groups.